rnlgreen/pico/README.md

 main.py The main routine that is run by the pico when it is powered up.
 All picos run the same main.py, and it performs the following functions:
 * calls the get_id() function from my myid module to determine which of my picos this is
 * calls the wlan_connect() function from my wifi module to connect to wifi
+* calls the mqtt_connect() function from my mqtt module to connect to my local MQTT server
 * calls the set_time() function from my ntp module to sync the real time clock
-* calls the mqtt_connect() function from my mqtt module to connect to my local MQTT server
+* calls the reload() function to check for new code and then restart() if there is
 * sends status updates via MQTT (which are picked up by a Node-RED dashboard, which in turn sends alerts on to Slack channels)
 * subscribes to 'control' and 'poll' MQTT topics so that the Node-RED dashboard can send heartbeats and control commands
 * finally imports a specific module based on the name of this pico and calls main() in that module